Olive Garden Peach Iced Tea Easy Copycat Recipe

 • Serving Method: Serve directly over ice.
 Stir before pouring, as ingredients may separate during storage.

-• Freezing: Not recommended for the complete tea, but peach syrup can be frozen for up to 3 months in ice cube trays for convenient future use.
+• Freezing: Not recommended for the complete tea, but peach syrup can be frozen in ice cube trays for up to 3 months for convenient future use.

 Love Olive Garden?
 Try these copycat recipes!